max-ieremenko/ServiceModel.Grpc/docs/ASPNETCoreServerConfiguration.md

 #### ServiceModelGrpcServiceOptions

-- IMarshallerFactory DefaultMarshallerFactory: by default is null, it means DataContractMarshallerFactory.Default
+- IMarshallerFactory DefaultMarshallerFactory: by default is null (DataContractMarshallerFactory.Default)
-- Func<IServiceProvider, IServerErrorHandler> DefaultErrorHandlerFactory: by default is null, it means error handling by gRPC API
+- Func<IServiceProvider, IServerErrorHandler> DefaultErrorHandlerFactory: by default is null (error handling by gRPC API)

 ## Bind a service via contract or abstract class